 Insight #6: I Never Noticed When Procrastination Was a Good Thing

-I NEVER appreciated or gave credit or significance to any of the great benefits of procrastination… the number of times that I saved myself the ton of work and issues
+I NEVER appreciated or gave credit or significance to any of the great benefits of procrastination, including the number of times that I saved myself a ton of work and issues that

 Insight #7: I Created Never-Ending To-Do Lists